Pension Planning

 For someone drawing a UK pension in the UAE, professional planning is most valuable when it:

-• Clarifies the PCLS decision before you start drawing - The lump sum election is once-only, and the decision should be made with full understanding of your income needs
+• Clarifies the PCLS decision before you start drawing - The lump sum election is once-only per arrangement, irreversible, and deserves careful thought about your income needs and long-term flexibility

-• Evaluates the QROPS question - Whether transferring to a QROPS supports your goals or adds unnecessary cost and complexity
+• Evaluates the QROPS question - Whether transferring to a QROPS supports your goals or adds unnecessary cost and complexity, especially in light of emerging IHT exposure for LTRs

 • Stress-tests against residency change - What happens to your pension arrangement if you leave the UAE or return to the UK?